 Many of the bones in this assemblage had become fragile and damaged during their time in the ground, and fractured on lifting.
 Therefore most of the bones were not able to be measured.
 However, it was possible to measure two of the petrous portions, one of the clavicles, two mandibles, one right radius and one left ulna.
-As can be seen from the table below, the available elements for ageing concur that the remains are from a minimum of two immediately prenatal foetuses or neonates.
-As with the previous foetal remains, it must be stressed that there is almost certainly some variation between the control sample used when creating the method and the remains from Fin Cop, and therefore the age estimate may not be 100% accurate.
-Sexing and stature of the remains is not possible due to the very young age of the individuals, and the fact that the bones cannot be reliably separated into two distinct sets of remains.
+As can be seen in Table 10, the available elements for ageing agree that the remains are from a minimum of two neonates.
+As with the previous foetal remains, it must be stressed that there is almost certainly some variation between the control sample used when creating the method and the remains from Fin Cop, and therefore there is a possibility that the remains are from perinates rather than neonates.

-Skeletal element Measurements Age Left petrous portion 37mm length, 16mm width 38-40 weeks prenatal - neonate Right petrous portion 39mm length, 16mm width 38-40 weeks prenatal - neonate Left clavicle 45mm length 40 weeks prenatal - neonate Left mandible 38mm body length, 40mm 40 weeks prenatal - neonate oblique length Right mandible 36mm body length, 44mm 36 - 38 weeks prenatal oblique length Right radius 50mm length 40 weeks prenatal - neonate Left ulna 59mm length 40 weeks prenatal - neonate Average age 40 weeks prenatal - neonate
+Skeletal element Measurements Age Left petrous portion 37mm length, 16mm width 38-40 weeks prenatal - neonate Right petrous portion 39mm length, 16mm width 38-40 weeks prenatal - neonate Left clavicle 45mm length 40 weeks prenatal - neonate Left mandible 38mm body length, 40mm oblique length 40 weeks prenatal - neonate Right mandible 36mm body length, 44mm oblique length 36 - 38 weeks prenatal Right radius 50mm length 40 weeks prenatal - neonate

+Left ulna 59mm length 40 weeks prenatal - neonate Average age 40 weeks prenatal - neonate